Pre- and Post-Consumer Recycled Materials

 Easily Defined, But How Easy is Recycling?

-Thermoform processing uses sheets or rolls of plastic that are fed into the thermoforming machine.
-There is excess material at the start and end of nearly all plastic processes.
-It is not uncommon to find defective parts in production and, since they remain unused, they are considered post-industrial recycled material.
+Excess material at the start and end of nearly all processes is normal.
+(Think of a sewing machine and threading the needle, pulling the thread through to serve as a lead, but cut away later and tossed.)
+Also, it is not uncommon to find defective parts in a production run.
+Since these remain unused, they are considered post-industrial recyclable material.
 Many companies collect this PIR and are able to put it back through an internal recycling process.
 Other companies sell these scrap materials to recyclers who convert them into reusable plastic resins.
-Most PIR materials are of high quality and the materials are safe for production and cost less to recycle than to make virgin plastics.
+Most PIR materials are of high quality and the materials are safe for production and cost less to recycle then to make virgin plastics.

 Post-Consumer plastics (PCR) as we have learned, are those plastics that we typically discard into our home recycling bins.
 The benefits of recycling and reusing these post-consumer plastics include a reduction of plastics in the landfills and the reduction in total carbon as new petroleum does not need to be extracted and the byproducts expelled into the atmosphere.
 Recycling most plastics is less carbon intensive than making new ones.